pmcoder6105/Isolated-Fear-of-the-Forest/README.md

 # 6 Hours
-This game was an original concept game with minimal ideas pulled out from other popular games.
-You are stuck in a cabin in the middle of the woods and you have to survive from this monster haunting the forest.
-You will have to perform several tasks thoughout the day and night in this game to survive.
+This game is an original concept game.
+You get stuck in a cabin in the middle of the woods and you have to survive from this monster haunting it.
+You will have to perform several tasks thoughout the night in this game to survive.
 Get to the last night to escape.

 # Where this game is at currently during production
-I am currently done with almost all of day 1, I might have to add a few more sound effects and polish, but other than that, I am currently on Night 1.
-I will delete this section of the README file once this game is done.
+I am finished with night 1, working on night 2 right now

 # How to Build/Compile
 This is a Unity project.
 You will have to "clone this repo".
 Otherwise download the contents, and navigate to Assets>Levels then open any .unity file.